oracle/wind/docs/keywords/applications.md

 | icon_file_name  | Yes       | Banner Icon File Name                           |

 This keyword **Return** value is a successful message of uploading application banner.

+> **Note**: Upload Banner as per allowed size on Partner Portal.
+Check official docs to know more about it.

 - **Create Application Version**: